ayoososanya/Econometrics-Borrowing-Behavior/README.md

 - Income
 - Homeownership

-Statistical assumptions such as multicollinearity, normality, homoscedasticity, and IIA were tested and addressed.
+Statistical assumptions, including multicollinearity, normality, homoscedasticity, and IIA, were tested and addressed.

 ---